bwsw/sj-platform/SJDocs/source/Tutorial.rst

 The example below is compiled in Kibana v.5.5.1.

-It illustrates average time of echo-responses by IPs per a selected period of time (e.g. 1 min).
+It illustrates the average time of echo-responses by IPs per a selected period of time (e.g. 1 min).
 As you can see, different nodes have the different average time of response.
 Some nodes respond faster than others.

 .. figure:: _static/Kibana.png